just3ws/just3ws.github.io/_site/README.md

 Do `Ruby`, `JavaScript`, `SQL`, and `Linux` sound like some of the technologies you need the developer to have experience working with?

-"_Full-stack_" get's thrown around a lot but you might possibly need a developer who can work from the backend setting up and managing servers as well as being able to build out the API and frontend UI (although isn't a graphic designer)?
+"_Full-stack_" get's thrown around a lot but you might possibly need a developer who can work from the backend setting up and managing servers as well as being able to build out the API and front-end UI (although isn't a graphic designer)?

 Would you like to know that developer has solid experience working for companies like Groupon and Coderwall?